The Magical Snæfellsnes Peninsula in West-Iceland - Part II - Lóndrangar and the Elves and much more

 At Malarrif there used to be fishing for centuries, or until 1900, even though this was considered to be the number 1 most dangerous spot for fishing on the peninsula.
 At Malarrif there was a farm until 1997, but it is now abandoned like several farms on the peninsula.

 Here we are on the southernmost spot of Snæfellsnes south of the Snæfellsjökull glacier, which hovers over and protects this area.

-I am trying to fork out as much information as I can on Snæfellsnes in my series of travel-blogs on the peninsula, but I am sure that you can benefit from stopping by at the Visitor Centre.
+I am trying to fork out as much information as I can on Snæfellsnes in my series of travel-blogs about the peninsula, but I am sure that you can benefit from stopping by at the Visitor Centre.
 My photo above is taken at the Visitor Centre.

-The opening hours at the Visitor Centre vary so check them out on the website of the Environmental Agency of Iceland before your visit to Snæfellsnes.
+The opening hours at the Visitor Centre vary, so check them out on the website of the Environmental Agency of Iceland before your visit to Snæfellsnes.

 My husband loves to play ;) He is a comedy magician and a delight to travel with :)